ruby-ore/ore/README.md

 ## Description

-Ore is a flexible Ruby project generator.
-Unlike other Ruby project generators, Ore provides many builtin templates and allows custom templates to be installed from Git repositories.
+Ore is a fully configurable and extendable Ruby gem generator.
+With Ore you spend less time editing files, and more time writing code.

 ## Features